 The Hunchback In The Park Analysis

 The Hunchback In The Park opens up with a description of the main object of this poem, the hunchback.
 He was “a solitary mister” and the title along with this stanza suggests that his deformity is the reason for his solitude.
 The speaker describes him as “propped between trees and water” in the park from the beginning until the end of the day.
 The reader can imagine only one reason for the man to spend his entire day in the park.
-He is clearly a homeless man, or jobless at the very least.
+He is clearly a homeless man or jobless at the very least.

 The first two lines of this stanza evoke images of a prisoner this is not coincidental.
-The suggestion is that being different in the way that he is makes the hunchback feel like a hostage.
+The suggestion is that being different in the way that he is makes the hunchback feels like a hostage.
 This is followed up by commenting on how kids cruelly tease the man.
 Filling his drinking cup with gravel.
 The man is then described sleeping in a kennel.
 The suggestion being that he doesn’t even feel human due to his situation.
-This rapidly increases a readers sympathy for this character.
+This rapidly increases a reader’s sympathy for this character.

 The descriptions in this stanza give further evidence that the hunchback is living in a state of poverty.
 He eats out of a newspaper and drinks out of a chained cup.
 This stanza also reveals the nature of those who antagonize this poor man in the park.
 The children had apparently filled his cup with gravel.
 The speaker then remembers his own childhood, noting that the speaker filled the cup in the very fountain in which the speaker once sailed his ship.